FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/memory-usage-estimation-in-java.md

 title: Memory Usage Estimation in Java
 date: 2016-10-07 21:06:23
 categories:
   - Coding
 tags:
   - System Design
+  - Notes
 ---

 I mentioned in the previous post that memory usage estimation is also very important when it comes to evaluate a design.
 And I was impressed deeply by my two former tech leads when they do a quick estimate of my proposal on a small piece of paper, or even with just a mental calculation.
 Now it is the time for me to grasp the gist behind.